See how easy it is to make rustic glam DIY ornaments in any color you like to match your Christmas decorating style.

 Once the stained ornament is dry to the touch, you can add your words.

-I used a gold oil–based Sharpie paint pen and it worked fantastically.
 The gold has a great shine and the paint pen writes incredibly smoothly.
-If your handwriting isn’t great, you can always find a pretty font to copy.
+If your handwriting isn’t great, you print your lettering in any font you want and use this super simple technique to transfer it to your ornament.

 And of course you could customize these any way you want with your own favorite Christmas colors and words.
+Or use them to create personalized ornaments with your family member’s names.

 I am loving these ornaments so much, I think I just might make some more!